AN ALBUM, A FILM, A CONCERT, A PLAY

 Devils Ball Shoot stills;

 The Russian Winter live show was a triumph of music and theatrical splendor.
 The visual elements where displayed in projection and performance and the music was performed by a full 60 piece orchestra, including a rock band, conducted by Adam Coombs.
 Running for 3 night’s in Bristol’s famed concert venue, Colston Hall, the show was attended by just under 1000 people and received rave reviews from the Bristol press.
-Having now gone into pre-production once more (following a well earned break), the project is now in development for 2015.

 I consider The Russian Winter my most valuable creative experience to date.
 The nature of mutli-platform project creation, pushed me to my limits of storytelling and story code cracking and my resourcefulness in acquisition and creation design materials.
 To make a narrative function over multiple platforms and craft forms, a strong underlying message and/or character conflict must be established and maintained, combine this with a bold visual style, the narrative pieces begin to take shape and the conceptual glue begins to bond.
 Another lesson I learned from the 3 year production is how the support and nurturing of creative collaboration (especially on a zero budget) becomes key for success in this field and if you are prepared to push through with an idea you believe in, success will be waiting.

 Interview with John E Vistic and Adam Coombes, myself as Videographer;